-We further propose that the XRD-derived background increase can be used to qualitatively discern the production of an amorphous glass phase from a supercooled melt that is quenched in the samples.
+A qualitative increase in the baseline of the XRD pattern between ~10-40 deg 2theta on the XRD patterns (figure?), interpreted as evidence for an amorphous phase due to the lack of long-range atomic order, suggests the production of a glass phase from a supercooled melt that is quenched in the samples.
 An increasing melt content as samples approach the liquidus from the solidus is expected and, coupled with the conversion of quartz to cristobalite, provide a clear conceptual model for the evolution of the protolith as it undergoes thermal alteration.